Music rights are complicated. ClicknClear makes it simple.

 GET ALL THE RIGHTS YOU NEED

-ClicknClear offers a specialist set of rights, direct from the music industry including the right to edit and adapt the music into a mix (tempo change, add sound effects, combine with other tracks etc) and choreograph to your routine.
+ClicknClear offers a specialist set of rights, direct from the music industry including the arrangement rights, and the right to choreograph your performance.

 By using music from ClicknClear, Federations and Event Producers can also easily license the rights for DVD, Live Streaming and Video on Demand.

 The use of music in performance sports has become essential for routines and performances, as well as general production of events.
 As a result, federations and event producers must act responsibly in respecting music copyright and address its use, for three primary reasons:

 It’s the Law